thelasteiko/AppointmentDatabase/README.md

 ##Known Problems

 - There are some classes not in use.
-One is for testing and the others are for a feature that was never implemented.
-- This program was originally supposed to have multiple tabs to display usage and statistics.
+They are for a feature that was never implemented.
+Originally there were going to be multiple tabs to display usage and statistics.
 We ran out of time to implement everything.